ZihuaTan/Fall-detection-project/README.md

   The person is lying in the target area which triggers the fall detection alarm.
 </p>

-**Notice:<br>
+**Notice:<br>**
-1. This project only work for one object whcih means if there are more than one person show up in the camera, the fall detection will not be activate.
+**1. This project only work for one object whcih means if there are more than one person show up in the camera, the fall detection will not be activate.**
-2. the camera will need to be fixed to make sure the target ground area will not change.**
+**2. the camera will need to be fixed to make sure the target ground area will not change.**

 ## How to build the project:
 train the ML model